ueshin/conda-charmer/README.md

 # pythonenv

-Utilities to manage Python development environment using `conda`.
+Utilities to manage PySpark development environment using `conda`.

 ## Prerequisite